Tanglement

 House of Marbles

-From the gift shop at Old Sturbridge Village, and from Necker's, a few tanglements by houseofmarbles.com (check the solutions page):
+From the gift shop at Old Sturbridge Village, and from Necker's, a few tanglements by houseofmarbles.com:

 Bungler's Block